-File Transfer Men.
+File Transfer Menu

-- c) Reboot the S-PC to run the new ScinPC.EXE version (^{LT)}).
-Wait for approximately 3 minutes until the S-PC has finished its booting process. - d) Terminate MWSC.EXE on the host and overwrite it by the new version. - e) Execute MWSC.EXE and reconnect to the scintillometer with
+- c) Terminate MWSC.EXE on the host and overwrite it by the new version. - d) Execute MWSC.EXE and reconnect to the scintillometer with

 The software upgrade is finished.
 You can confirm the successful upgrade by reading the software version numbers of both, the embedded S-PC (see main window, Receiver Status box on the right side) and the H-PC (see main window caption).